KERRY J HECKMAN, LICSW

 Oprah says when the universe wants to tell you something it starts with a whisper.
 My whisper started 10 years ago and kept getting louder and louder.
 Getting sick was the universe screaming at me, "You're going the wrong way."
 Without this illness I never would've found my way back to my true path.

 It was the excuse I was waiting for to get my next tattoo.
-On the Ink to End Lyme campaign page I found out there is a tattoo artist in Chicago who also has Lyme and was participating in the event.
+I found out there is a tattoo artist in Chicago who also has Lyme and was participating in the event.

 I contacted Kyle Adani at Revolution Tattoo and asked if he would do my tattoo.
 He graciously accepted and designed a beautiful lotus flower tattoo.